- Most people with coeliac disease can eat gluten free oats.

 Gluten free oats can be introduced to your diet at any stage.
 If you have ongoing symptoms or any concerns whilst including gluten free oats in your diet, please review their use with your health professional who can monitor you and give you specific advice.

 Labelling of oats

 Oat products are often labelled as '100% oats', 'pure oats' or 'organic' oats.
-These terms do not tell you whether or not the product is free from contamination with gluten.
+These terms do not tell you whether or not the product is gluten free.

 It’s a legal requirement for grains which contain gluten, including oats, to be listed in an ingredients list if they have been used as a deliberate ingredient, regardless of the amount used.
 Read more about what to look for on food labels to help you find out what is suitable for you.